Department of Housing > Dining Options >

 - There are several platforms on the second floor outside of the main dining hall that offer food options that can be purchased per item using declining balance (Flex dollars), Demon Express, cash or credit.
 Platforms include Cluck, featuring grilled and crispy chicken; Revolution Noodle, with Asian-inspired cuisine prepared to order; Saboroso, for Latin American cuisine and build-your-own burritos and rice bowls; and 312 Diner, emphasizing burgers and breakfast all day.

-- When the inner AYCE dining area is closed, Cluck and 312 Diner will be offering a meal exchange, where diners with a meal plan who wish to use one of their meal swipes instead of another form of payment can choose one of many value meal options.
+- There is one meal exchange allowed per day, where diners with a meal plan who wish to use one of their meal swipes instead of another form of payment can choose one of many value meal options at platforms outside of the AYCE area.
 For example, you could go to the 312 Diner late at night to use a meal swipe to get a combo meal featuring a burger, fries and a drink.

-- On the Loop Campus, meal exchanges can be used in the DePaul Student Center on the 11th floor at The Market, which features various dining stations that have combos available for a meal swipe (as well as other payment options).
+- On the Loop Campus, meal exchanges can be used in the DePaul Student Center on the 11th floor, which features various dining stations that have combos available for a meal swipe (as well as other payment options).

 - There are multiple other locations on campus where Flex dollars, Demon Express, cash and credit can be used.
 In Lincoln Park these locations include ETC (the campus convenience store located on the second floor of the Student Center), Brownstones Café (located on the first floor of the Student Center), McGowan Café in the McGowan Science Building and the HPC Café in the School of Music’s Holtschneider Performance Center.
 In addition, the Bean Caffes located in the Ray Meyer Fitness Center and Schmitt Academic Center also take all aforementioned forms of payment.
 In the Loop, diners can visit the Big Shoulders Café on the 11th floor of the DePaul Center.